LibrariesHacked/schema-librarydata/docs/physical-visits.md

 - update the existing published file with the additional visits data added as new rows.

-### How the data could be used
+### How the data could be used {#usage}

 ---

 #### Locally

-It would be interesting to explore tools for physical visits that went beyond simply reporting a visit as a performance metric.
+It would be interesting to explore tools for physical visits that went beyond reporting a visit as a performance metric.

-If a library service has automatic counters, that data can be published in 'real-time'.
+If a library service has automatic counters, that data could eventually be published in 'real-time'.
 This would allow for people to see how busy the library currently is - useful for deciding when to visit.
-Additional future datasets such as usage of computers, and desks, could provide more detailed information such as whether there are currently any free working spaces.
+Additional future datasets such as usage of computers, and desks, could provide more detailed information such as whether there are any free working spaces.

-Even manual data can be used retrospectively in data analysis to predict footfall and to gain a better understanding of how this can be affected.
+Even manual data can be used retrospectively in data analysis.
+Through machine learning techniques this could be combined with other local data to predict visits and to gain a better understanding of how this can be affected by external factors.
 Such as weather, events, school holidays, etc.

 #### Nationally

 At a National level, a better understanding of visits into libraries is essential.

 In 2019, Ordance Survey and the Office for National Statistics [released data on the High Streets of Great Britain](https://www.ordnancesurvey.co.uk/business-government/sectors/public-sector/high-streets).
-This included defining what a high street was, as well as analysing population and retail growth in high street areas, compared to other areas.
+This included defining what a high street was, as well as analysing population and retail growth in those high streets, compared to other areas.

-Combined with a completed [libraries](/libraries) dataset, this data should be used to answer questions such as:
+Combined with a completed [libraries](/libraries) dataset, this data could be used to answer questions such as:

 - How many libraries are 'on' the high street, or in other areas?
-- Does physical visits data differ between libraries that are on the high street and those that are not?
+- Do physical visits differ between libraries that are on the high street and those that are not?
-- Is declining (or rising) use of retail in different areas match that of visits to the local library?
+- Does declining (or rising) use of retail in different areas match that of visits to the local library?

 ### Future enhancements